-UC Business & Finance Bulletin (BFB) BUS-49 establishes the minimum requirements related to the handling and processing of cash and cash equivalents to ensure that these assets are protected, accurately processed and properly reported.
-The UCSF campus is responsible for adhering to these minimum requirements and establishing local implementing procedures.
+UC Business & Finance Bulletin (BFB) BUS-49 establishes the minimum requirements related to the handling and processing of cash and cash equivalents to ensure that these assets are protected, accurately processed, and properly reported.
+The UCSF campus is responsible for adhering to these minimum requirements and establishing local implementation procedures.

-Any employee engaged in the handling of cash, regardless of frequency, including those opening mail in which checks may be enclosed.
+Any employee engaged in the handling of cash and cash equivalents, regardless of frequency, including those opening mail in which checks may be enclosed.

-An area within a department in which cash is handled and/or from which deposits originate.
+An area within a department in which cash and cash equivalents are handled and/or from which deposits originate.

 A task performed or an asset held in the control of two people.

-All staff involved with cash handling are required to adhere to the following implementing the provisions of BUS-49 specific to UCSF.
+A. All staff involved with cash handling are required to adhere to the following implementation provisions of BUS-49 specific to UCSF.

 - Transactions consisting of currency in excess of $5,000 must be processed in dual custody.

 - All cash handling stations are subject to periodic site surveys in order to evaluate the adequacy and effectiveness of their physical security.

 - Based on results of the site surveys, the Campus Cash Coordinator may specify the upgrading of components of Cash Handling Sites including, but not limited to, anchored safes, bullet-proof glass, alarms and/or emergency communication equipment such as two-way radios or cellular phones.